rosshamish/cmput291p1-airlinedb/README.txt

 High-level intro
 Faux airline database exposed as a command-line application

-// TODO diagram showing data-flow between components
+See Data flow diagram in the root directory: DataFlow.jpeg

-# User Guide
+User Guide

 -Run jar
 -Log into database containing flight information